kalpaj12/ASE/README.md

 Run the provided build script `./build.sh`.

-You will need a decent C compiler (gcc/clang).
-ASE cannot be built for Windows as it relies on `getopt` to parse command-line arguments.
-However you can build ASE from within WSL.
+Building ASE generates some warnings (not the C language's warnings, but the functions in the ASE itself generate them).
+You can silence them by executing `export DIW=TRUE` before running the build script.
+Note that you might need to `unset` it before running your programs or else your runtime warnings will be silenced too.

+### Compiler support:
+You will need a decent C compiler.
+ASE relies on compiler specific functions such as `__builtin_popcount` which are not standardised.
+Any fairly decent compiler such as GCC or Clang should support them.

+If you wish to build ASE for Windows, you'll need a GCC port or WSL.
+ASE remains un-tested for GCC ports.

 ### Running ASE: